 Agentic AI

 For years, we’ve been impressed by AI that can chat, generate images, or write code based on a single prompt.
-But a quiet, more profound shift is underway.
-The next era of artificial intelligence isn’t about responding to a command—it’s about acting autonomously to achieve a goal.
+However, the next era of artificial intelligence builds on this, including the ability to act autonomously to achieve a goal.
 Welcome to the age of Agentic AI.

 What is Agentic AI?